In the Beginning

 The Mapplethorpe Exhibit

 The CAC hosts the 20 Year Robert Mapplethorpe retrospective.
 Sherriff Simon Leis Jr. charged the CAC and director Dennis Barrie with pandering obscenity and sought to shut down the museum.
-The charges were dropped.
+The CAC was acquitted of all obscenity charges in a Hamilton County courtroom.
 The CAC voluntarily withdraws from the Fine Arts Fund donation (accounting for 17% of its income).
 Nearly 81,000 people visited the Mapplethorpe exhibition

 "Since the Industrial Age and particularly the 20th century, artists have examined the impact of the machine upon their societies.
 Paintings from the 19th century for example, celebrated the industrial might of nations.
 In the 1920s and '30s the Futurists found inspiration and hope for a new world order in the metaphor of the machine . . .
 Mechanika, an exhibition organized by the Contemporary Arts Center, takes a look at how a number of contemporary artists are currently using machine-based imagery to explore the issues of contemporary society" (Dennis Barrie, Mechanika).